DavidWells/analytics/packages/analytics-core/README.md

 ##  Why

-Companies frequently change their analytics requirements and add/remove services to their sites and applications.
-This can be a time consuming process integrating over and over again with N number of third party tools.
+Companies frequently change analytics & collection requirements.
+This results in adding & removing analytic services a painful time consuming process.

-This library solves that.
+This library aims to solves that with a simple abstraction layer.

 ##  Philosophy